john/startup-kit-templates/README.md

 # Overview

 This repo contains a collection of AWS [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) templates intended to help you set up common pieces of AWS infrastructure.
-Each template defines a [stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html), which is a collection of related resources that can be created or deleted as a single unit.
+Each template defines a [stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html), which is a collection of related resources that can be created, updated, or deleted as a single unit.
 Templates are available for creating:

 - A secure network inside a [VPC](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html)
 - A [bastion host](https://en.wikipedia.org/wiki/Bastion_host) to securely access instances inside the VPC
 - A deployment environment using AWS [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)
 - A container-based environment using [Amazon Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_GetStarted.html)
 - A relational database using [Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)
 - An [Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Aurora.html) DB cluster
-- [Billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics), to monitor your costs
+- [Billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics) to monitor your costs

 The VPC template is a requirement for the others.
-You can either run the templates/vpn.cfn.yml template by itself prior to using the others, or run any one of the vpn-*.cfn.yml wrapper templates at the top level of this repo to create sets of resources in the same stack.
+You can either run the templates/vpc.cfn.yml template by itself prior to using the others, or run any one of the vpn-*.cfn.yml wrapper templates at the top level of this repo to create sets of resources in the same stack.

 ## Prerequisites